MicrosoftDocs/OData-docs/Odata-docs/odatalib/whats-new/odatalib-8.md

 In OData .NET 7, when `ODataBinaryStreamValue` class is initialized using the `ODataBinaryStreamValue(Stream)` constructor, the stream is left open by default upon the object being disposed.

-In OData .NET 8, the stream is closed by default when the object objects is disposed. `The ODataBinaryStreamValue(Stream, bool)` constructor overload may be used when leaving the stream open is intended.
+In OData .NET 8, the stream is closed by default when the object is disposed. `The ODataBinaryStreamValue(Stream, bool)` constructor overload may be used when leaving the stream open is intended.

 ### Added `INavigationSourceSegment` interface